CAFapi/docker-versions-maven-plugin/README.md

 </plugin>
 ```

-You can also skip the goal execution via the command line by setting the skip configuration, like:
+You can also skip the goal execution via the command line by setting the skip configuration property:

 ```
-mvn install -DskipDepopulateProjectRegistry=true
+mvn -DskipDepopulateProjectRegistry=true install
 ```